 At 18th level, you always have the vulnerability aura spell prepared.

-Furthermore, you may cast each of the above aura spells for no cost once upon reaching the described level.
+Furthermore, you may cast each of the above aura spells once upon reaching the described level for no cost.
 You regain all expended uses after a short rest.
-You may expend a free aura use to cancel one successful turn undead attempt that affected your undead allies.
+You may expend one aura use to cancel one successful turn undead attempt that affected your undead allies.

 Dark Path